The process of hiring a private midwife can be dauting.

 Once you have narrowed down your options, most private midwives will offer a no cost, no obligation chat (either by the phone or ideally in person), which allows you to ascertain whether you are a good match for each other.

-Step 3: Come prepared with a list of questions for potential private midwives
+Step 3: Come prepared with a list of questions

 The decision to hire a private midwife comes with a significant financial investment.
 Asking appropriate questions is part of your due diligence as a client to ensure this investment is well placed and that you are setting yourself up for a positive experience.
 So don’t hold back.
 This is your opportunity to ask your questions, calm any fears you or your partner may hold, and to set in place a really great foundation for a positive pregnancy, birth and postpartum experience.